danieljulia/playlist-api/README.md

-        album         Album on which the track appears trackNum      The track number on the album (integer) duration      Length of the track in milliseconds (integer)
+        album         Album on which the track appears trackNum      The track number on the album (integer) duration      Length of the track in milliseconds (integer) starred       True if the track is "starred" by the authenticated caller

 ### XSPF example